getsentry/sentry-docs/src/collections/_documentation/clients/go/usage.md

 ## Capturing Messages

-`CaptureMessage` and it's sibling `CaptureMessageAndWait` let you send arbitrary messages that will be logged in your Sentry's project.
+`CaptureMessage` and it's sibling `CaptureMessageAndWait` let you send arbitrary messages that the SDK will log in your Sentry project.

 ```go
 raven.CaptureMessageAndWait("Something bad happened and I would like to know about that", map[string]string{"category": "logging"})